MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-limits.md

 - User-defined data type
 - FILESTREAM

-### Temporal Table Limitations
+### Temporal table limitations

-Updatable ledger tables are based on the technology of [Temporal Tables](/sql/relational-databases/tables/temporal-tables) and inherits most of the [limitations](/sql/relational-databases/tables/temporal-table-considerations-and-limitations) but not all of them.
-Below is a list of limitations that is inherited from Temporal tables.
+Updatable ledger tables are based on the technology of [temporal tables](/sql/relational-databases/tables/temporal-tables) and inherits most of the [limitations](/sql/relational-databases/tables/temporal-table-considerations-and-limitations) but not all of them.
+Below is a list of limitations that is inherited from temporal tables.

 - If the name of a history table is specified during history table creation, you must specify the schema and table name and also the name of the ledger view.
 - By default, the history table is PAGE compressed.
-- If current table is partitioned, the history table is created on default file group because partitioning configuration is not replicated automatically from the current table to the history table.
+- If the current table is partitioned, the history table is created on the default file group because partitioning configuration isn't replicated automatically from the current table to the history table.
-- Temporal and history tables cannot be FILETABLE and can contain columns of any supported datatype other than FILESTREAM since FILETABLE and FILESTREAM allow data manipulation outside of SQL Server and thus system versioning cannot be guaranteed.
+- Temporal and history tables can't be a FILETABLE and can contain columns of any supported datatype other than FILESTREAM.
+FILETABLE and FILESTREAM allow data manipulation outside of SQL Server, and thus system versioning can't be guaranteed.
-- A node or edge table cannot be created as or altered to a temporal table.
-Graph is not supported with ledger.
+- A node or edge table can't be created as or altered to a temporal table.
+Graph isn't supported with ledger.
-- While temporal tables support blob data types, such as (n)varchar(max), varbinary(max), (n)text, and image, they will incur significant storage costs and have performance implications due to their size.
+- While temporal tables support blob data types, such as `(n)varchar(max)`, `varbinary(max)`, `(n)text`, and `image`, they'll incur significant storage costs and have performance implications due to their size.
 As such, when designing your system, care should be taken when using these data types.
-- History table must be created in the same database as the current table.
-Temporal querying over Linked Server is not supported.
+- The history table must be created in the same database as the current table.
+Temporal querying over Linked Server isn't supported.
-- History table cannot have constraints (primary key, foreign key, table or column constraints).
+- The history table can't have constraints (Primary Key, Foreign Key, table, or column constraints).
-- Online option (WITH (ONLINE = ON) has no effect on ALTER TABLE ALTER COLUMN in case of system-versioned temporal table.
-ALTER column is not performed as online regardless of which value was specified for ONLINE option.
+- Online option (`WITH (ONLINE = ON`) has no effect on `ALTER TABLE ALTER COLUMN` in case of system-versioned temporal table. `ALTER COLUMN` isn't performed as online regardless of which value was specified for the `ONLINE` option.
-- INSERT and UPDATE statements cannot reference the [GENERATED ALWAYS](/sql/t-sql/statements/create-table-transact-sql#generate-always-columns) columns.
+- `INSERT` and `UPDATE` statements can't reference the [GENERATED ALWAYS](/sql/t-sql/statements/create-table-transact-sql#generate-always-columns) columns.
 Attempts to insert values directly into these columns will be blocked.
-- UPDATETEXT and WRITETEXT are not supported
+- `UPDATETEXT` and `WRITETEXT` aren't supported.
-- Triggers on the history table are not allowed
+- Triggers on the history table aren't allowed.
 - Usage of replication technologies is limited:
     - Always On: Fully supported
     - Snapshot, merge and transactional replication: Not supported for temporal tables
-- A history table cannot be configured as current table in a chain of history tables.
+- A history table can't be configured as current table in a chain of history tables.
-- The following objects/properties are not replicated from the current to the history table when the history table is created:
+- The following objects or properties aren't replicated from the current table to the history table when the history table is created:
     - Period definition
     - Identity definition
     - Indexes